How we deal with your data:

-If you specifically wish to stop receiving our newsletter, or to stop receiving this or any other communications, please contact Chiara Borwick, Carers Communications and Outreach Coordinator by emailing firstname.lastname@example.org, calling her on 020 8296 5611, or by clicking the unsubscribe button on the bottom of the newsletter.
+If you specifically wish to stop receiving our newsletter, or to stop receiving this or any other communications, please email firstname.lastname@example.org, or call on 020 8296 5611, or by clicking the unsubscribe button on the bottom of the newsletter.

 If you have any questions or concerns about GDPR, or your data, please do give us a call on 020 8296 5611, or pop into the Centre to speak to a member of staff.
 We also welcome your views and opinions regarding how we could improve communicating and working with you.

 We do update this Policy from time to time so please do review this Policy regularly.